-2015-2023 Housing Element Program 2015-2023 Achievements Appropriateness for 2023-2031 Housing Element Goal B. Maintain and Preserve Housing Resources.
-Maintain high-quality residential neighborhoods and preserve existing housing resources, including units affordable to extremely low-, very low-, low-, and moderate-income households and market rate units.
-Policy B-1: Enforce housing codes residents. and regulations to correct code violations while minimizing g the displacement of Program B.1.1: Continue to enforce existing codes through Code Enforcement Program, specifically through the Neighborhood Beautification Ordinance (NBO).
+2015-2023 Housing Element Program 2015-2023 Achievements Appropriateness for 2023-2031 Housing Element sing Resources.
+Maintain high-quality residential neighborhig units affordable to extremely low-, very low-, low-, and mo Policy B-1: Enforce housing codes residents. and regulations to correct code violations while minimizing g the displacement of Program B.1.1: Continue to enforce existing codes through Code Enforcement Program, specifically through the Neighborhood Beautification Ordinance (NBO).
 The City's code enforcement officers continue to enforce the Neighborhood Beautification Ordinance and the following subsections of the Milpitas Municipal Code: Solid Waste, Graffiti, Animal, Zoning Signs, Noise, Junk Car, and Administrative Citations.
 Ongoing Program 2023-2031, HE Program 5 Program B.1.2: Assist any households displaced by code enforcement activities to relocate to other suitable housing, affordable to the displaced households, through the Replacement/Relocation Program.
 Code enforcement activities did not displace any households during the planning period and therefore no replacement or relocation assistance was needed.
 The City established the Milpitas Rent Relief Program in 2019 to provide short-term assistance and prevent displacement of residents.
 Ongoing Program 2023-2031, HE Program 5.
 This program is part of the City's Affirmatively Furthering Fair Housing (AFFH) actions on tenant protection and anti- displacement efforts.
-Policy B-2: Provide assistance for thouseholds. the rehabilitation of housing units occupied by very low-in ncome and low-income Program B.2.1: Assist between 16 and 24 very low- and low-income owner households through the Housing Rehabilitation Program during the planning period.
+Policy B-2: Provide assistance for households. the rehabilitation of housing units occupied by very low-in ncome and low-income Program B.2.1: Assist between 16 and 24 very low- and low-income owner households through the Housing Rehabilitation Program during the planning period.
 The City continues to refer these projects to Rebuilding Together Silicon Valley and uses CDBG funds to support the program.
 As of May 2022, 203 households have been assisted through Rebuilding Together Silicon Valley.
 Ongoing Program 2023-2031, HE Program 6 Program B.2.2: Provide CDBG funds to Rebuilding Together to provide safety, accessibility, and mobility repairs to mobile and single-family homes owned by very low- and low-income households.
-The City continues to provide funding support to Rebuilding Together, assisting 203 households: 2021-22 - \$173,970 2020-21 - \$245,205 2019-20 - \$175,000 2018-19 - \$120,000 This program is combined with Program B.2.1 above and is HE Program 6 in 2023-2031 Program B.2.3: Support Project Sentinel, which provides fair housing assistance, landlord- tenant mediation services, and The City continues to provide funding support to Project Sentinel for fair housing and recently also for COVID-19 related rent relief/reduction services through negotiations with tenants, property owner, mortgage On-Going Program 2023-2031, HE Program 7.
-This program is part of the
+The City continues to provide funding support to Rebuilding Together, assisting 203 households: 2021-22 - \$173,970 2020-21 - \$245,205 2019-20 - \$175,000 2018-19 - \$120,000 This program is combined with Program B.2.1 above and is HE Program 6 ir 2023-2031 Program B.2.3: Support Project Sentinel, which provides fair housing assistance, landlord- The City continues to provide funding support to Project Sentinel for fair housing and recently also for COVID-19 related rent relief/reduction services through On-Going Program 2023-2031, HE Program 7.
+This